lubuntu-team/manual/source/G/AdvancedNetworking.rst

 VPN
 ---

-To configure a VPN the best way to do it is with  in the Menu under :menuselection:`Preferences --> Advanced Network Confiruation`.
-That will open network-manager-gnome you will need also to install the correaponding packages.
+To configure a VPN the best way to do it is with  in the Menu under :menuselection:`Preferences --> Advanced Network Configuration`.
+That will open network-manager-gnome you will need also to install the corresponding packages.
 In case of pptp those will be network-manager-pptp and network-manager-pptp-gnome.
-The you can follow the confiruation instruction for each VPN type.
+The you can follow the configuration instruction for each VPN type.
 After the creation, it will appear as a new connection in nm-tray.
-One thing to consider is that nm-tray does not support password asking, so either you save the password FOR ALL USERS or you will need to connect diffently.
+One thing to consider is that nm-tray does not support password asking, so either you save the password FOR ALL USERS or you will need to connect differently.
 One of the  option is through terminal with typing

 .. code::